diggr/diggr-video-game-vocabulary/README.md

 # diggr Video Game Vocabulary
 [![License: CC0-1.0](https://img.shields.io/badge/License-CC0%201.0-lightgrey.svg)](http://creativecommons.org/publicdomain/zero/1.0/)

-Vocabulary for video games defined by project diggr (Databased Infrastructure for Global Games Culture Research - https://diggr.link).

-Used to describe video games and interlink between different video game databases.
-Includes source vocabulary from the used databases Mobygames, GameFAQs and Media Art Database.

-Additionally, the linking vocabulary (_diggr_linking.ttl_) describe possible match candidates.
+To support video game research, the diggr (Databased Infrastructure for Global Game Culture Research) project aims to integrate and interlink datasets to construct an extensible knowledge graph for video games.
+Therefore, we created a mediated vocabulary which can act as basis for the data integration process of online video game datasets.

 This is work in progress.
 At this state the vocabulary focus on: